kkanupriyaphd21-dev/prop-geo/README.md

 ## Geofencing

 <img src="https://raw.githubusercontent.com/tidwall/propgeo/master/doc/geofence.gif" width="200" height="200" border="0" alt="Geofence animation" align="left">
 A [geofence](https://en.wikipedia.org/wiki/Geo-fence) is a virtual boundary that can detect when an object enters or exits the area.
 This boundary can be a radius, bounding box, or a polygon.
-PropGeo can turn any standard search into a geofence monitor by adding by the FENCE keyword to the search.
+PropGeo can turn any standard search into a geofence monitor by adding the FENCE keyword to the search.
 <br clear="all">

 A simple example: